For Luminar Technologies Inc [LAZR], Analyst sees a rise to $5. What next?

 BofA Securities have made an estimate for Luminar Technologies Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 26, 2023.

-Luminar Technologies Inc [LAZR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.76.
-With this latest performance, LAZR shares dropped by -21.09% in over the last four-week period, additionally sinking by -63.99% over the last 6 months – not to mention a drop of -66.35% in the past year of trading.
+Luminar Technologies Inc [LAZR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 36.71.
+With this latest performance, LAZR shares dropped by -2.70% in over the last four-week period, additionally sinking by -52.84% over the last 6 months – not to mention a drop of -55.06% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Luminar Technologies Inc [LAZR] shares currently have an operating margin of -1135.44 and a Gross Margin at -148.13.
 Luminar Technologies Inc’s Net Margin is presently recorded at -1095.73.